Escape the Cold in These 7 Countries Where It’s Summer Right Now

 Argentina

 If partying isn’t your idea of a good time, don’t cross Argentina off your list just yet.
-Head south to the country’s Lake District, known for its spectacular hiking, well-established microbreweries, specialty chocolate shops, and traditional Argentine asado restaurants.
-Stay in San Carlos de Bariloche, a Swiss-style town on the shores of Lago Nahuel Huapi and its corresponding national park.
+Instead, head south to the country’s Lake District, known for its spectacular hiking, well-established microbreweries, specialty chocolate shops, and traditional Argentine asado restaurants.
+Stay in San Carlos de Bariloche, a Swiss-style town on the shores of Lago Nahuel Huapi, which anchors the country’s oldest national park.
 From Bariloche, neighboring alpine towns are easily reachable by car or bus, and day hikes to nearby volcanoes, lakes, and glaciers are plentiful.

 South Africa